 To specify that some or all users should connect using a given

-external plugin, create a “blank” MySQL user, set it
+authentication plugin, create a “blank” MySQL

-return the real authenticated user name (if different from the
+let the plugin return the real authenticated user name (if

-blank user).
-For example, suppose that there exists a hypothetical
+different from the blank user).
+Suppose that there exists a

 ldap_auth that implements LDAP

-CREATE USER ''@'' IDENTIFIED WITH ldap_auth AS 'O=Oracle, OU=MySQL'; CREATE USER 'developer'@'localhost' IDENTIFIED BY 'developer_pass'; CREATE USER 'manager'@'localhost' IDENTIFIED BY 'manager_pass'; GRANT PROXY ON 'manager'@'localhost' TO ''@''; GRANT PROXY ON 'developer'@'localhost' TO ''@'';
+-- create default proxy account CREATE USER ''@'' IDENTIFIED WITH ldap_auth AS 'O=Oracle, OU=MySQL'; -- create proxied accounts CREATE USER 'developer'@'localhost' IDENTIFIED BY 'developer_password'; CREATE USER 'manager'@'localhost' IDENTIFIED BY 'manager_password'; -- grant to default proxy account the -- PROXY privilege for proxied accounts GRANT PROXY ON 'manager'@'localhost' TO ''@''; GRANT PROXY ON 'developer'@'localhost' TO ''@'';

-mysql --user=myuser --password ...
+$> mysql --user=myuser --password ...
 Enter password: myuser_password

-The server will not find
+The server does not find

 myuser defined as a